tytydraco/yessleep/out/Every_time_I_try_to_explain_what_my_best_friend_is_doing_to_me_I_sound_crazy_I_think_thats_the_point.md

 Since then it has been weekly calls, monthly dinners, double dates, game nights that start at seven and end at two in the morning with everyone too tired to drive home.
 Jeff and Hannah got married three years ago.
 I met Amaya the year after graduation, and we got married eighteen months later.
 The four of us fit together in the easy way that good friendships do, where nobody has to perform, and the silences are comfortable.

-Two weeks ago the four of us got back from a long weekend in Montreal.
+Two weeks ago the four of us got back from a long weekend in Montreal...sorry, Quebec City.
 We ate too much and walked until our feet hurt, and on the second night Jeff and I found a dive bar while Amaya and Hannah went back to the hotel and we sat there until last call talking about nothing in particular, the way you only can with someone you have known long enough that you stop keeping score.

 On the flight home, he fell asleep in the seat next to mine, and I sat there reading and somewhere over the highway it occurred to me that I could not picture my adult life without him in it.

-I need you to hold onto that.
+I need you to hold onto that for me

 Because I am about to describe things that are going to make Jeff sound like a monster.
 And the part I keep getting stuck on, even now, is that I am not sure that word covers it.
 Monsters are simple.
 You see them, and you run.

 That is what made it so hard to see.

-The game night was a Tuesday in October, nothing special about it.
+The game night was a Tuesday in October...or maybe it was a Wednesday, nothing special about it.
 Our place, the four of us, a bottle of wine Jeff brought that was too expensive for a Tuesday and which he did not mention the price of, which was always such a Jeff thing to do.
 Amaya made the dip she always makes, the one Hannah asks for the recipe for every time and never writes down.
 We sat around the coffee table and talked and laughed, and it was exactly like every other game night for six years.

 Then Jeff told the road trip story.